kri5t/paymentgateway/readme.md

 our vendor when the transaction went through.
 All of this would free up resources on our end.
 And would help us processing more requests.

+##### Application metrics
+Right now we are using prometheus for application metrics.
+And grafana to visualize it.
+It is a great platform that comes with a lot of plugins.

+If a locally hosted solution is not great.
+Azure also has application monitor that can help both with logging and error handling.

 ## Technologies
 ##### MediatR:
 Used as a mediation layer to connect the controller layer to the data